cemoses/cognitive-toolkit-docs/articles/Setup-Windows-Binary-Script.md

 install.bat
 ```

-The script will inspect your system and determine the prerequisites which are missing.
-You will be notified about the proposed installation steps and locations.
+The script will inspect your system and determine the prerequisites, which are missing.
+In addition, you be given some proposed installation steps and locations.
 This can be adjusted by optional parameters to the install script, [see here](./Setup-Windows-Binary-Script-Options.md).

-The script will download needed components from the web, a connection to the Internet is required.
+The script will download needed components from the web; a connection to the Internet is required.
 It will execute these components, and according to the setting of UAC (User Account Control) you will be asked to acknowledge the execution and installation of these components.

 Depending on the speed of your system, the Internet connection, and the required components to install, the whole process can take up to 20 minutes.
 Especially the Anaconda3 install is very time consuming, please be patient.